-The mesenteric glands and liver are, of course, not available or the purpose of diagnosis.
+The mesenteric glands and liver are, of course, not available for the purposes of diagnosis.

 The demonstration of the bacilli in the urine is sometimes quite easy, and might be of some diagnostic value.
-But they do not always occur in this excretion, and the B. coli often does so, and it is not easy to distinguish between the two.
+But they do not always occur in this excretion, and the B. coli may do so.